rezpe/rezpe.github.io/_posts/2024-03-12-vision-pro-thoughts.md

+---
-# AR/VR Landscape: Meta's Quest 3 vs. Apple's Vision Pro
+title: AR/VR Landscape: Meta's Quest 3 vs. Apple's Vision Pro
+author: Sebas
+date: 2024-03-12
+layout: page
+---

 Apple finally released the Vision Pro device on February of this year, after an announcement on June 2023.
 This release set again VR in the spotlight.
 Even thoughMeta's Quest 3 leads the pack in the AR and VR scene with solid basics: good 3D, efficient passthrough, and precise hand tracking, all at a great price, it has failed to gain the same traction as the Apple Vision Pro.
 And we are talking about a device though providing top-notch OLED screens and superior passthrough, has a steeply priced at $3,500.
 However, it falls short of expectations, raising questions about its high-end pricing strategy.